 Which parental control app is the better value?

-Qustodio is slightly cheaper than Bark overall, with a better free trial option and the extra bonus of having a 30-day money-back guarantee.
-That said, Bark does offer a bit more features, so it makes sense that it's a bit more expensive than its competitor.
+Qustodio is slightly cheaper than Bark overall, with a better free trial and the added bonus of a 30-day money-back guarantee.

 |